¨I am not giving up. I am just starting over.¨

 Perhaps more than anything else, I wanted to just spontaneously decide to eat at a luxury restaurant, stay at an elegant hotel, or even more than anything else, go to an expensive concert or other special events without considering the cost.

 In 2011, I suddenly found myself with the freedom to travel in a bit of comfort, style and do whatever I wanted without thinking too hard about the budget.
-(Though I did spend around eight months of those five years traveling in volunteer/learning experiences.
-Most of these experiences were inexpensive and featured modest accommodations).
+(Though I spent around eight months of those five years traveling in volunteer/learning experiences, most of these experiences were inexpensive and featured modest accommodations).

-I never wanted to travel in real luxury for
+I never wanted to travel in absolute luxury for

 a long, though.
 Quickly, I realized that I could usually travel comfortably if I spent around $100 a day for accommodation and $60-80 for food.
 (Though about ten to twenty-day if I spent over $200 a day if I could stay in an exclusive hotel like the Chateau Laurier in Ottawa).

 In India, this meant staying and eating at some very high-class places.
 Yet, even in an expensive area like Copenhagen, I could meet my minimum comfort standard in a centrally located (though small) hotel room with my own bathroom.
 (The only place I couldn’t find a hotel with a bathroom for $100 a day was New York City).